Bulgari: 1980s: Prêt-à-porter jewellery

 In the early 1980s, to oversee all production of Bulgari watches, Bulgari Time was founded in Switzerland.
 In 1984, Paolo and Nicola Bulgari, Giorgio's sons, became chairman and vice-chairman, respectively, while their nephew, Francesco Trapani, became chief executive officer.
 In 1985, Gianni resigned as CEO and in 1987, he left the family business after selling his one-third stake in the company to his brothers Nicola and Paolo.

 From the 1990s to the new millennium

 Bulgari diversified its brand in 1993 with the launch of its first fragrance, Eau Parfumée au The Vert and the founding of Bulgari Parfums in Switzerland to oversee the creation and production of all perfumes.
 In 1995, Bulgari pushed ahead with an aggressive programme for growth, becoming listed on the Milan Stock Exchange for the first time.
 In 1996, the brand launched its first accessories collection, beginning with silk scarves before developing a range of leather accessories and eyewear.
 In 1999, the brand launched the B.zero1 ring.

-The company has seen 150% revenue growth between 1997 and 2003.
-Bvlgari continues to build up many brands which has made them one of the most profitable luxury brands in the jewelry industry.